Nazmih-Ibreash/reading-notes/code-201/read01a.md

 ## Introductory HTML and JavaScript

-* This book explains how JavaScript can be used in browsers to make websites more interactive,interesting, and user-friendly, through access and modify content, program rules and react to events.
+* This book explains how JavaScript can be used in browsers to make websites more interactive, interesting, and user-friendly, through access and modify content, program rules and react to events.

  * EXAMPLES OF JAVASCRIPT IN THE BROWSER :